makinarocks/awesome-industrial-machine-datasets/README.md

 A list of awesome-public-datasets found in the industry and their descriptions are shown below.
+Clicking the link will take you to the data description page.
 The data and its description will be updated periodically.

 ## Contributors

 - Sehee Lee (sehee.lee@makinarocks.ai)
 - Minkyu Jeon (jskstar12@makinarocks.ai)